einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

 * * *

 <a id="flowchart-intro"></a>
-## 1. Interpreting a Flowchart: Conditions Within Conditions
+## 1. Branch Upon Branch, Condition Within Condition

 Our goal for this lab will be to turn the following flowchart into Python and JavaScript programs.
 We'll make our program as a series of _conditional statements:_